 Currently, Davis Stuart is equipped with a horse barn, eight standard horses, and four miniature horses.
 Davis Stuart does not receive funding through West Virginia Department of Health and Human Resources (DHHR) for this program.
 Therefore, they must rely solely on the benevolence of investors to keep the Equine Assisted Therapy program thriving.
 Davis Stuart operates as a private, non-profit organization, with the main campus located in Lewisburg, and serves teens and families across the mountain state.

 First Presbyterian Church, South Charleston, has been a long standing supporter of the work being done at Davis Stuart.
-If you would like more information, or find ways you can help, visit www.davis-stuart.org, or contact Amanda Scott at 304-647-5577, or .
+If you would like more information, or find ways you can help, visit www.davis-stuart.org, or contact Amanda Scott at 304-647-5577, or email@example.com.